corner0426/dUMR/README.md

 ![workflow](https://github.com/methylation/dUMR/blob/master/imgs/dUMR.png "foo")

 ###Dependencies
 dUMR requires a working of Perl on Linux running environment.
-These scripts could be executable by using `chmod 755 command` or `perl command`.
+These scripts could be executable by using `chmod 755 command` or using `perl command` directly.

 ###Step1.
 Methylation calling
 For each whole genome bisulfite sequencing sample, BSMAP v2.90 was used to align reads to reference genome(hg19) after trimming low quality bases and adapter sequence.
 [1]